 Getting a mentor will truly help you grow professionally.
 They will enable you through who or what they know, offer a mixture of advice in helping you to come up with your own answers, provides constructive feedback.
 Plus, they’ll introduce you to new contacts to build your network.

 Start with the people who you already know – a supervisor, professor, or someone you already know working in a field you’re interested in.
 You also shouldn’t be afraid to reach out to people you don’t know, too.
 The best way to learn is to talk to them in person, this way you’ll be able to ask career-related questions and get honest answers.

 Create a Career Action Plan

 Whether you just graduated or a person who wants a career shift, having a goal will give you a powerful sense of direction as well as a purpose for doing what you are doing.
-What I did was, I literally created a diagram of my transition from being nurse to a business woman.
-By doing this, you’ll see where you’re going and what needs to be done in order to get there.
+What I did was, I literally created a diagram of my transition from being pediatric nurse to a business woman.
+By doing this, you’ll see where you’re going and what needs to be done.
 It will help you find your long and short-term goals.
-Think of it as a roadmap that will take you from point A to B, and then to C and D.
+Think of it as a roadmap that will take you from point A to B.

-It took me awhile to figure out what I truly want in life and I know I am not the only one who feels the same.
-From being a Pediatric Nurse and a QA Specialist in a BPO company, I am now an Entrepreneur with a company of my own.
-The transition was very challenging.
-Career change is never easy because you really have to commit to it.
-Setting goals is not enough.
-You don’t succeed just because you wish to or because you say so, or write it down.
-It doesn’t happen like that.
+It took me awhile to figure out what I truly want in life and I know I am not the only one who feels this way.
+Career change is never easy, is almost painful and not instantaneously rewarding because it involves starting over and walking away from a profession you’ve inevitably invested a lot of time in.
+Setting goals is not enough, you have to commit to it.
+You don’t succeed just because you’re smart or lucky, you succeed because you are determined.
 You have to go out there and explore all the options that are available to you until you find what you love to do.
 It’s never too late.
 You got this!